 Kylie Jean is all Texas, determined and spunky!
 My daughter loved reading all about Kylie Jean’s interesting life adventures — from the school play to basketball to dancing.

-One of our favorite graphic novels, Zita the Spacegirl, is a true friend who not only saves her best friend but the galaxy!
+One of our favorite graphic novels!
+Zita the Spacegirl is a true friend who not only saves her best friend but the galaxy!
 If kids like The Princess in Black, they’ll also like this read-alike book with a strong female main character.

 Daisy Dawson Is On Her Way by Steve Voake